-Online calculator estimates how soon you're likely to get the coronavirus vaccine
+When can I get the Covid vaccine?
+Online calculator estimates when you're likely to get the coronavirus jab

-An online calculator has launched which estimates when people are likely to get the Covid vaccine.
+An online vaccine calculator has launched which estimates when you are likely to get the Covid-19 vaccine.

-Both the Pfizer/BioNTech and Oxford/AstraZeneca jabs have now been approved for use in centres across the country, with around two million people in the UK having received their first dose of the vaccine.
+Both the Pfizer/BioNTech and Oxford/AstraZeneca jabs are being used in centres across the country, with almost 20 million people in the UK having received their first dose of the vaccine.
 A third Covid vaccine by Moderna has also been approved but won't roll out until the spring.

-From January 11, locations including Ashton Gate in Bristol, the ExCel Centre where London's Nightingale hospital is based, Newcastle's Centre for Life, the Manchester Tennis and Football Centre, Robertson House in Stevenage and Birmingham's Millennium Point will offer jabs to people aged 80 and above, along with health and care staff.
+From January 11, locations including Ashton Gate in Bristol, the ExCel Centre where London's Nightingale hospital is based, Newcastle's Centre for Life, the Manchester Tennis and Football Centre, Robertson House in Stevenage and Birmingham's Millennium Point will offer jabs those who need them most.